urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 ### Electricity Utility Rate

-This will be specified through the [Utility Rate Database (URDB)](https://apps.openei.org/USURDB/) label at the project level.
+The electricity utility rate will be specified through the [Utility Rate Database (URDB)](https://apps.openei.org/USURDB/) label at the project level.
 This is used to calculate the operating costs for electricity consumption across scenarios.

 ### Fuel Utility Rate

-This is the user specified fuel cost \(\$/MMBtu\) at the project level.
+The fuel utility rate is user specified \(\$/MMBtu\) at the project level.
 The rate is applied when calculating operating costs for fuel consumption across scenarios.
 The initial capability supports `Natural Gas` fuel type.
 Note that dummy values of \$100/MMBtu will be used in the **REopt Assumption File** initially.
 Users should modify the value to reflect the actual fuel cost of their project.

 |             Input           |      Unit      | URBANopt SDK Location  |                     Notes                     |
 | ----------------------------| -------------- | ---------------------- | --------------------------------------------- |